HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Continuum Model Formulation

 \section{Continuum Model Formulation}

 In this section, we first define the conserved quantities, then introduce the governing equations and constitutive models, and finally provide the resulting dimensionless continuum model.
-The related assumptions will be introduced when required.
-The continuum model formulation was previously developed in one (depth) dimension without heat conduction to derive theoretical solutions based on a unified kinematic wave theory for simple melt infiltration problems involving discontinuities in firn conditions \cite{shadab2025unified}.
-Here, we extend this framework to multiple dimensions, incorporate heat conduction, and focus on its numerical implementation for general problems involving firn hydrology.
+The related assumptions will be introduced when required. {The enthalpy-based continuum model formulation was previously developed in one (depth) dimension numerically in \cite{shadab2024mechanism} and theoretically, in limit of no heat conduction, in \cite{shadab2025unified} to derive analytical solutions based on a unified kinematic wave theory for simple melt infiltration problems involving discontinuities in firn conditions.} Here, we extend this framework to multiple dimensions, incorporate heat conduction, and focus on its numerical implementation for general problems involving firn hydrology.